The only way to know for sure how effective your website is at converting visitors into customers is through analyzing website metrics.

 Identifying the exit pages can often help you understand where the visitor may be having challenges that prevent them from completing their conversion.

 When looking at exit pages, if you find that many visitors are leaving on the same page that they entered on, it may be time to revisit that page.

-How to Improve Your Website for Conversions
+How To Improve Your Website For Conversions

 Let’s talk about a few changes that you can make to boost website conversions based on the insight that you gain from analytics.

 2. Optimize your checkout process.

 If you find that visitors are making it to the checkout page but not following through with conversion.

 This could be a sign that there is something wrong with your checkout process.

 Keep the path to conversion simple by requiring the least number of steps possible for checkout.